dekuNukem/FAP80/README.md

 * 64 colors
 * 640x480 VGA output
 * 80x30 codepage 437 text mode
+* 16KB double-buffered VRAM, no need to wait for VBLANK
-* 16KB double-buffered or 32KB single-buffered VRAM
+* can also be used as 32KB single-buffered VRAM
 * bitmap or sprite mode can be implemented in FAGA easily

 ### I/O Board